Master of Science (MS)

 *Cost per credit hour is an estimate based on maintenance and university fees.
 Some programs may have additional course fees.
 Please contact your department for additional information on any related fees, and visit Tuition and Fees in Detail at One Stop.

 The Master of Science degree in Reliability and Maintainability Engineering (RME) consists of thirty hours of graduate work in RME and may have a concentration in one of the traditional engineering academic departments.
-Thesis and non-thesis research options are available for students, and the program can be completed on campus or through real-time and interactive distance delivery.
+Thesis and non-thesis research options are available for students, and the program can be completed synchronously or 100% asynchronously depending on the selection of courses.

 The Reliability and Maintainability Engineering (RME) program is a multidisciplinary program focuses on the use of management systems, analysis techniques and advanced condition-based and preventive technologies to identify, manage and eliminate failures leading to losses in system function.
 Once perceived as a practitioner or manufacturing issue, reliability, and maintainability engineering is now considered a business issue of urgent priority.